Geonovum/ogc-api-testbed/services/docs/src/docs/howto/index.md

 ---
-title: Howto
+title: HOWTOs
 ---

-# Howto's
+# HOWTOs

-2 sections of How To's exist.
+2 sections of HOWTOs exist.
 This section describes the general aspect of How To manage services in the sandbox and production environment.

 The other section describes product specific How To Aspects: